danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 #### Paths

 JSONPath uses paths to select a set of nodes in a JSON value.
-Paths can use the dot-notation
+Paths can use the dot-notation or the bracket-notation.

+Using the dot notation to select all titles:

     $.store.book.0.title

+or

+    $. store . book .
+0 . title

+or

+    store.book.0.title

+or

+    $.'store'.'book'.0.'title'

+or

+    $."store"."book".0."title"

+Note that the jsoncons implementation allows quote delimiters in the dot-notation, and that the `$.` is optional.
+Unquoted names cannot contain spaces, spaces before and after the name are ignored.

-or the bracket-notation
+Using the bracket-notation to select all titles:

     $[store][book][0][title]